openstack/manila/manila/api/openstack/rest_api_version_history.rst

 2.67
 ____
-  Added support for 'only_host' key in "scheduler_hints" in the request body of the POST/shares request.
-This hint will invoke OnlyHost scheduler filter during share creation.
+  Added support for 'only_host' key in "scheduler_hints" in the request body of the POST/shares and POST/share-replicas request.
+This hint will invoke 'OnlyHost' scheduler filter during share and share-replica creation.

 2.68
 ----